emolaus/paperquizkiller/README.md

 Start app with `npm start`

+Visit localhost:3000/ To see the gorgeous bootstrap pitch site.
-Visit localhost:3000/browse for a smoke test.
-You should see some LaTeX rendered math problems.
+Visit localhost:3000/tryit.html to build a test.